fatihemregit/BookWebApp/README.md

 ## Project Purpose

-To apply the topics I’ve learned so far in this [course](https://www.btkakademi.gov.tr/portal/course/aspnet-core-web-api-23993) (Logging, Layered Architecture, AutoMapper).
+To apply the topics Iâ€™ve learned so far in this [course](https://www.btkakademi.gov.tr/portal/course/aspnet-core-web-api-23993) (Logging, Layered Architecture, AutoMapper).
 <br>
 <br>
 And to implement an authentication mechanism with Identity.

 ## Tasks Completed in This Commit

-- Fixed the price validation issue on the Book Create and Edit pages.
+- Readme Update

 ## Project Log